wiicode/cybersecurity-framework/bronze-training/background-topics/component-system-driven-approaches/understanding-component-driven-risk-management.md

 title: Understanding component-driven risk management
 description: The principles of component-driven risk management in cyber security.
 published: true
-date: 2021-03-05T01:19:52.855Z
+date: 2021-03-05T01:43:21.398Z
-tags: risk-management, bronze, bronze-training, component-system-risk
+tags: risk-management, bronze, bronze-training, favorite, component-system-risk
 editor: markdown
 dateCreated: 2021-03-05T01:19:52.855Z
 ---

-# Understanding component-driven risk management
 The principles of component-driven risk management in cyber security.
 Component-driven risk assessments are the most mature and common types of assessment within the cyber security profession.
 This section describes what component-driven techniques have in common, where they add value, and where they don't.

 - Once you've understood these basics, you should be able to pick up any component-driven standard or framework (as they are based on a similar perspective on risk) and understand how they differ from system-driven approaches.
 - If you've not already done so, please read Introducing component-driven and system-driven risk assessments before reading this section.

-## Scope and assets
+# Scope and assets
 Unsurprisingly, component-driven risk assessments are focused on system components.
 So what do we mean by 'system components'?
 Typical examples include:

 - hardware (computers, servers, etc.)